blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       faster for projects with fewer changes in a system dominated by projects with more changes.

+      After the first 10 changes, the relative priority becomes more coarse (batching groups of 10 changes at the same priority).
+      Likewise, after 100 changes they are batchen in groups of 100.
+      This is to avoid causing additional load with unecessary priority changes if queues are long.

       If this value is ``False`` (the default), then node requests are sorted by pipeline precedence followed by the order in which they were submitted.
 If this is ``True``, they are sorted by